 The approach to the improvements varied according to the ‘size’: small, everyday problems were resolved with the improvement board, while improvements that could be worked on by the team were approached using the LEAN A3 technique.

-5S as a basis: the optimisation of the organisation of the departments with the aid of 5S technique
+5S as a basis: the optimization of the organisation of the departments with the aid of 5S technique

 The nurses were given a short 5S training and then went to work to create the best workplaces.
 The result?
 Shorter distances to walk, removal of superfluous materials and less time spent in the search for materials by assigning a permanent place to all materials.